abdallasamir04/abdallasamir04/README.md

 ---

-<sub>Tip: If the typing header doesn’t start from the right on your profile, the service may be using an older deployment.
-Keep the block right‑aligned as above, or self‑host the Typing SVG.</sub>
+<sub>Tip: If the typing header still doesn’t show, GitHub may have cached the previous broken URL.
+Try a hard refresh, or change `&cacheBust=1` (any number) at the end of the image URL.</sub>